Clifford C. Huff

 Current responsibilities include team leader for Web Services Development and Systems Administration team which provides development and technical support to the internal and external web teams, as well as other SEI users and teams.
 His team is also responsible for systems administration, maintenance and troubleshooting of the relevant internal and external web infrastructure.

-Additionally, he is a Masters of Software Engineering (MSE) mentor for the Ghost Riders CMU MSIT practicum project team.
-Ghost Riders worked on a web application to help Cycling Instructors create, manage and conduct indoor cycling classes for their Cycling Fusion client.
+Additionally, he is a Masters of Software Engineering (MSE) mentor for the Carpe Noctum CMU MSIT practicum project team.
+Carpe Noctum is working on a cross platform mobile smartphone application to support the Software Process Dashboard, an open source PSP(sm)/TSP(sm) support tool for their client, Tuma Solutions.

 Clifford Huff's other activities at the SEI have included efforts with the Web Modernization Team, Web Strategy Team, Web Implementation Team, Distance Education Team, Software Engineering Information Repository Team, CASE Technology Project, Computing Facilities and Programming Environment Evaluation project.